rng-guy/NFSMWBartender/README.txt

    after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like managing more than 8 active cops for very long.

+ • Any vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should only be used for this purpose and not appear as regular or other Support vehicles otherwise.
+   If they do appear elsewhere, no LeaderStrategy will spawn as long as they are present.

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either delete this mod's "Labels.ini" configuration file or disable Unlimiter's version of the